sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/tracing.md

 ## Viewing Go net/trace information

-If you are using Sourcegraph's Docker deployment, site admins can access [Go `net/trace`](https://godoc.org/golang.org/x/net/trace) information at https://sourcegraph.example.com/-/debug/.
-If you are using Sourcegraph cluster, you need to `kubectl port-forward ${POD_NAME} 6060` to access the debug page.
-From there, when you are viewing the debug page of a service, click **Requests** to view the traces for that service.
+Site admins can access [Go `net/trace`](https://godoc.org/golang.org/x/net/trace) information at https://sourcegraph.example.com/-/debug/.
+From there, click **Requests** to view the traces for that service.